ansamuel/machine-learning-for-finance/README.md

 - Meeting 2 (21/03)

 ## Paper
-A preliminary transcript of the proejct paper is available [here](https://www.overleaf.com/read/gvwbkftbvmsx).
+A preliminary transcript of the project paper is available [here](https://www.overleaf.com/read/gvwbkftbvmsx).